 Existing project area native vegetation would be preserved to the extent possible.
-All areas disturbed by new building construction would be revegetated and recontoured to the style of the native landscape.
+All areas disturbed by new building and parking area construction would be revegetated and recontoured to the style of the native landscape, as appropriate.
 Native vegetation, rocks, or other natural features would be used as appropriate.